CabezasGonzalezJavier/HelloRxJavaRetrolambda/README.md

 ```
   Singles
 ---------
-  As it turns out, there’s a simpler version of an Observable called a Single.
+  There’s a simpler version of an Observable called a Single.
 Singles work almost exactly the same as Observables.
 But instead of there being an onCompleted(), onNext(), and onError(), there are only two callbacks:
      * onSuccess() and onError().
 ```java
 Single<List<String>> tvShowSingle = Single.fromCallable(() -> mRestClient.getFavoriteTvShows());